sean-cho/figshare_onekg/README.md

 [Sentieon tools](http://www.sentieon.com/), which are comparable to and compatible with GATK.
 The complete data set is a little more than 14TB in size.

-By default, a cache of the metadata for the gVCFs will be downloaded and stored as a `pickle` dictionary at `~/.figshare/onekg_dict.pickle`.
+By default, a cache of the metadata for the gVCFs will be downloaded and serialized as a `pickle` dictionary at `~/.figshare/onekg_dict.pickle`.
 This will speed up future queries and downloads.
+An option for JSON serialization will be included in the future.

 ### Requirements